hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 5. **Kokkos**

 Specialized codes contained in these packages help LAMMPS to perform well on the spectrum of architectures found in modern HPC platforms.
-Therefore, the very next question that arises is: what hardware is supported by these packages?
+Therefore, the next question that arises is: *What hardware is supported by these packages?*

 > ## Supported hardware
 >